LucasBareli/LucasBareli/README.md

 # 💫 About Me:
-Software Developer 18 years old Software Developer at Robert Bosch
+Software Developer 18 years old at Robert Bosch

 ## 🌐 Socials: